github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Step 2.6.
 Automatically fix RuboCop errors

 So far you've created a CI test.
 In this section, you'll add one more feature that uses RuboCop to automatically fix the errors it finds.
-You already added the "Fix this" button in the [previous section](#step-25-update-the-check-run-with-ci-test-results).
+You already added the "Fix this" button in "[Step 2.5.
+Update the check run with CI test results](#step-25-update-the-check-run-with-ci-test-results)."
 Now you'll add the code to handle the `requested_action` check run event that's triggered when someone clicks the "Fix this" button.

 The RuboCop tool offers the `--auto-correct` command-line option to automatically fix the errors it finds.
 For more information, see "[Autocorrecting offenses](https://docs.rubocop.org/rubocop/usage/basic_usage.html#autocorrecting-offenses)" in the RuboCop documentation.
 When you use the `--auto-correct` feature, the updates are applied to the local files on the server.
 You'll need to push the changes to {% data variables.product.prodname_dotcom %} after RuboCop makes the fixes.

 To push to a repository, your app must have write permissions for "Contents" in a repository.
-You already set that permission to **Read & write** back in [Step 2.2.
-Cloning the repository](#step-22-clone-the-repository).
+You already set that permission to **Read & write** back in "[Step 2.2.
+Cloning the repository](#step-22-clone-the-repository)."

 To commit files, Git must know which username and email address to associate with the commit.
 Next you'll add environment variables to store the name and email address that your app will use when it makes Git commits.